valeriorizzi/OneOPES_tutorial/README.md

 ```
 we run a block average and extract the corresponding $\Delta F$ value.
 Here, the block average divides the COLVAR in 5 blocks of equal length and independently calculates the free energy in each of them.
 Then, the average $\Delta F$ value between the blocks and the standard deviation are calculated.

-And you can visualise the 1D FES with Gnuplot command
+You can visualise the 1D FES with Gnuplot command
 ```bash
 p[][-2:100] 'fes_blocks_phi.dat' w e, 'fes_reference.dat' w e
 ```
-superimposing it with a given reference free energy in file fes_reference.dat.
+superimposing it with the given reference free energy.

 <blockquote>